kumahq/kuma-website/docs/docs/0.3.2/documentation/README.md

 When `kuma-cp` starts up, by default it listens on a few ports:

+* `5676`: the Monitoring Assignment server that responds to discovery requests from monitoring tools, such as `Prometheus`, that are looking for a list of targets to scrape metrics from, e.g. a list of all dataplanes in the mesh.
 * `5677`: the SDS server being used for propagating mTLS certificates across the data-planes.
 * `5678`: the xDS gRPC server implementation that the data-planes will use to retrieve their configuration.
 * `5679`: the Admin Server that serves Dataplane Tokens and manages Provided Certificate Authority